jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 * As with our `Environment`, a scope is a hash map, and its keys are variable names.

   Unlike `Environment`, however, the variable name doesn't map to the variable value - our resolver doesn't work like that.
-Remember, we're going to store the number of hops, instead.
+Remember, we're going to store the number of hops instead.

   We'll explain what it maps to in just a moment.